|

 Feeding of the 5,000, I fell on my face in

 front of 50 Malaysian pilgrims.
-Whoa – that
+Whoa –

-was a humbling experience.
-My nose was
+that was a humbling experience.
+My

-stitches on my face.
+required 17 stitches on my face.

 But, after only five days, when the cast was